-The entirety of the castle was surrounded by a curtain wall with a height of 5 meters.
-To the west of the keep there was a four-sided tower.
-Similar, but only in the shape of a symmetrical rectangle, was erected in the southern corner.
+West of the keep, in the line of the defensive wall, a four-sided, irregular tower was placed.
+Similar one, but only of the shape of a symmetrical rectangle, was erected in the southern corner.
 It could protect the access road to the castle, and it also had a small postern gate in the south wall, leading to a ledge, carved below in the rock.
-In the northern part there was a rectangular building of the great hall, measuring 15 x 8 meters, connecting by the shorter sides with the east and west defensive walls.
+In the northern part of the castle there was a rectangular hall building (15×8 meters), connected by the shorter sides with the eastern and western curtain walls.
 It was a representative place where feasts and celebrations were organized and guests were welcomed.
 The door to its interior was on each of the long sides.
 At the north-eastern corner near one of the entrances to the building, a latrine was placed on the outside of the defensive wall.
-Also on the opposite south side of the great hall was a smaller, rectangular building attached to the wall.
+Also on the opposite south side of the hall was a smaller, rectangular building attached to the wall.
 Perhaps it had auxiliary and economic functions in relation to the hall.
 The eastern part of the castle was occupied by another rectangular building, probably built already in English times, at the end of the 13th century.
-The original entrance gate to the courtyard could be in the south-west side of the castle (at the defensive wall which has not been preserved until today), or possibly in the eastern part of the castle, in the wall next to the building adjacent to the hall from the south.
+The original main entrance to the courtyard could be on the south-west side of the castle (at the defensive wall which has not been preserved until today), or possibly in the eastern part of the castle, in the wall next to the building adjacent to the hall from the south.
 In this case, this building would serve as a gatehouse rather than an economic building.

 Nowadays, the only preserved element of the castle is a cylindrical tower – a keep.
 This is a valuable example of a Welsh, native building, modeled on Norman constructions.
 Only the outlines of foundations have survived from the remaining fragments of the castle.
 Dolbadarn is now owned by the Cadw government agency and is protected as a 1st class monument.
 It is available for sightseeing, including the possibility of entering to the keep.

 Kenyon J., The medieval castles of Wales, Cardiff 2010.